xcp-ng/xcp-ng-org/docs/develprocess.md

 ```
 chroot install/
 ```
-You'll also need to mount `urandom` in your chrooted dir:
+To use `yum` or `rpm`, you'll also need to mount `urandom` in your chrooted dir.
+From outside the chroot run:
 ```
 touch install/dev/urandom
 mount /dev/urandom install/dev/urandom # As root!